Super Facts & Figures

 1. Superannuation Guarantee (SG)

-There is no maximum age limit for employees to be eligible for SG contributions.
+There is no maximum age limit for employees to receive SG contributions.

-Most employees are covered by SG, however there are some exceptions, for example: If you are under 18, you need to work more than 30 hours per week to qualify for the SG contribution.
+In fact, most employees receive SG, though there are some exceptions.
+For example, if you’re under 18, you need to work more than 30 hours per week before an employer is required to make an SG contribution for you.

-For more information on SG exceptions see here.
+For more information on SG rules, be sure to check here.

 2. Maximum super contribution base

 The current SG contribution rate is 12% of your earnings up to a certain limit.
 This limit is called the maximum super contribution base.
-If you earn above that limit for each quarter, your employer does not have to make contributions for the part of your earnings over the limit.
-The maximum super contribution base is indexed each year in line with average weekly ordinary time earnings (AWOTE).
+In recent years, if you had earned above that limit for each quarter, your employer didn’t have to make contributions for the part of your earnings over the limit.

 3. Government co-contribution

-You may be eligible for the co-contribution if:
+You may be eligible for the Government co-contribution of up to $500.

 4. Conditions of release